 - There is one (1) target species in the Mountain Trout category:

 - A $4000 mystery length cash prize for the target species will be awarded for the senior competition only.

-- Prizes will be awarded for first, second, third and junior first and second for the target species.
+- Prizes will be awarded for first, second, third and junior first, second and third for the target species.
 These prizes are for the fish measuring the longest, second longest and third longest in each category.